e-kai00/gungnir-shop/README.md

 #### Footer

-Has an About Us section, subscribtion form that can be used  to send updates, newsletters, or notifications to customers, and Contact Information along with links to social networks.
+Has an About Us section, subscribtion form for newsletters, and Contact Information along with links to social networks.

   ![footer](/README_docs/features/feat-footer.png)

 #### Home page

-Serves as the central hub the shop, showcasing all products.
-It comes equipped with such features as *organizing products in Collections*, *sorting products by* price and names
+Serves as the central hub of the shop, showcasing all products.
+It comes equipped with such features as *organizing products in Collections* and *sorting products by* price and names

  ![](/README_docs/features/feat-home-sort-by.png)

-It also includes Announcement section, which is meant to be used for latest shop's news and updates.
+The home page includes Announcement section, which is meant to be used for the latest shop's news and updates (announcements are updated by admin).

 ![](/README_docs/features/feat-announcement-section.png)